-The average person has no sense of the history of design and construction of residential Houston area foundations.
+The average person has no sense of the history of the design and construction of residential Houston area foundations.
 The same thing is true of TREC inspectors, real estate agents, and Professional Engineers.

 Remember the definition of performance in the TREC SOP